rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

 This includes example instance document snippets in an appropriate encoding (e.g., XML and/or JSON) to demonstrate the intended usage of the YANG module(s).
 Example modules MUST be validated.
 Refer to
-{{sec-tools}} for tools that validate YANG modules.
+{{sec-tools}} for tools that validate YANG modules and examples.
 If IP addresses are used, then a mix of either IPv4 and IPv6 addresses or IPv6 addresses exclusively SHOULD be used in the examples.
+IPv4 and IPv6 addresses/prefixes reserved for documentation are defined {{?RFC5737}} and {{?RFC3849}}.

 #  YANG Usage Guidelines {#sec-usage-guidelines}